Small and Medium Enterprises (SME)

 Definition

 The term small and medium enterprises (SME) refers to businesses whose personnel numbers, revenue, or other factors fall below certain limits.
+What limits apply to SME varies by country and entity doing the classification.

-In the U.S., the Small Business Association typically defines “small” as less than 500 employees (with exceptions for some industries) while the Department of Energy defines small and medium-size manufacturers as having gross annual sales below $100 million, fewer than 500 employees at the plant site, and annual energy bills more than $100 thousand but less than $2.5 million.
-[1]
+In the U.S., the Small Business Administration typically defines “small” as less than 500 employees (with exceptions for some industries) while the Department of Energy defines small and medium-size manufacturers as having gross annual sales below $100 million, fewer than 500 employees at the plant site, and annual energy bills more than $100 thousand but less than $2.5 million.

 References